flyteorg/flytekit/plugins/flytekit-modin/README.md

 # Flytekit Modin Plugin

-Modin is a Python extension for Pandas that helps handle large datasets.
-It is a light-weight extension that is similar to Pandas API.
-It uses the concept of parallelisation to reduce overhead, and improve performance of Pandas operations by leveraging the compute resources available.
+Modin is a Python extension for pandas that helps handle large datasets.
+It is a light-weight extension that is similar to pandas API.
+It uses the concept of parallelism to reduce overhead, and improve performance of pandas operations by leveraging the compute resources available.
 This plugin could help use Modin as a data type.

 To install the plugin, run the following command: